How Long Does a Georgia Workers' Compensation Claim Take? - Workman's Comp Settlement

 What Happens After a Workers’ Comp Settlement?

 In a workers’ compensation settlement, you agree to resolve your claim for a fixed sum of money.
 This sum may either be paid in one lump payment or may be spread out over several periodic payments.
-Once you settle your workers’ comp claim, you cannot go back to your employer for payment of further medical treatment or for additional wage compensation.
+Once you settle your workers’ comp settlement chart in Georgia, you cannot go back to your employer for payment of further medical treatment or for additional wage compensation.

 You should never try to settle a claim without consulting with an experienced workers’ compensation attorney.